How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Refreshes can’t fix a bad layout, an undersized shower, subfloor rot, mold behind tile, or ventilation issues.
 If any of those are on your list, skip the refresh tier and budget for a gut.

-Why refresh often overruns
+Why refresh budgets often overrun

 Refreshes overrun when the contractor opens one wall “just to check” and finds problems that demand a gut-level fix.
 Build 15–20% contingency into refresh budgets specifically, or accept that the project may reclassify mid-stream.

-Hall bath gut ($55,000–$85,000)
+Hall Bath Gut ($55,000–$85,000)

 Down to studs and subfloor, new plumbing and electrical, new layout if desired, tile shower with glass enclosure, new vanity and storage, full fixtures and finishes.
-6–10 weeks of construction in most Westchester homes.
+Typically 6–10 weeks of construction in most Westchester homes.

 What a full hall-bath gut actually includes